0xDBFB7/ionprinter/documents/construction.md

 sudo perf stat is also fantastic.

-Maintaining a naitive program all of the various platforms that one might want to use will be a bit annoying, especially since we depend on so many bare-metal libs like CUDA.
+Maintaining a native program on all of the various platforms that one might want to use will be a bit annoying, especially since we depend on so many bare-metal libs like CUDA.
 We'll have to hire devs to support all these platforms and have test cells for each.

 A little ARM SoC integrated in the ionolith that hosts a print server webpage might work; but managing all of the GPU heavy lifting will be tricky.